EdgeGreen/Vagrant-Ansible-Docker-WordPress/README.md

     rm -f "$vagrant_filename"
     vagrant --version
     ```
-5. Network issues Vagrant with HyperV.
+5. Network issues `Vagrant` with `HyperV`.

-    Now Vagrant does't know how to work with virtual switches of the HyperV and the possibility of static addressing is absent.
+    Now `1Vagrant` does't know how to work with virtual switches of the `HyperV` and the possibility of static addressing is absent.
 Select the required switch - manually.
 The stability of work is declared only with `Default Switch`

       ![](!images/4.PNG)

 6. Packets must flow :)

-    Run these commands in the console of PowerShell from admin
+    Run these commands in the console of `PowerShell` from `administrator`

     ```sh
       Set-NetIPInterface -ifAlias "vEthernet (WSL)" -Forwarding Enabled